labordynamicsinstitute/ldilab-manual/11-08-workflow-writing-report.md

 ## Standard steps

-- There is sample language for commonly encountered problems at the [Fragments for REPLICATION.md](https://github.com/AEADataEditor/replication-template/blob/master/sample-language-report.md) link in the tall grey bar
+- There is sample language for commonly encountered problems at the [sample-language-report.md](https://github.com/AEADataEditor/replication-template/blob/master/sample-language-report.md) link in the tall grey bar
 - Compare images and tables
   - Some of this may involve "squinting" at images...
   - For tables that are output to Excel, you may be able to use some Excel tools (copy the old numbers, create a difference function between all cells).
 This is hard to provide examples for, as every table differs.